Ozziekins/devops/k8s/README.md

 1. Read about `Ingress, Ingress controller, StatefulSet, DaemonSet, PersistentVolumes`, provide the explanation in a nutshell, as you understand it.
 No copy paste.
     <ins>Ingress</ins>- I understand this as a resource in kubernetes that serves as a manager in the cluster inbetween the service and incoming client http/https requests.
-    Ingress controller- This is to make the ingress actually work.
+    <ins>Ingress controller</ins>- This is to make the ingress actually work.
-    StatefulSet- I understand this as a feature (opposed to regular Deployment) that is used to maintain unique, non-replaceable identifiers for the pods it creates.
+    <ins>StatefulSet</ins>- I understand this as a feature (opposed to regular Deployment) that is used to maintain unique, non-replaceable identifiers for the pods it creates.
-    DaemonSet- Another feature that makes sure that runs copies of the pod you specify on all nodes that are available.
+    <ins>DaemonSet</ins>- Another feature that makes sure that runs copies of the pod you specify on all nodes that are available.
-    PersistentVolumes- I see this as a resource that is like regular volumes, but the difference is that they are not dependent on the pods that make use of it.
+    <ins>PersistentVolumes</ins>- I see this as a resource that is like regular volumes, but the difference is that they are not dependent on the pods that make use of it.

 2. Read about `Library Charts`, provide the explanation in a nutshell, as you understand it.
 No copy paste.
     Library Charts are sort of blueprints for some reusable snippets and similar definitions; they can be shared in other helm charts.